 The difficulty of decision making depends on a chance of making a mistake or on the expected severity of the mistake.
 In the case of low expected severity, we do not care.
 In this case, we make a decision fast and without hesitation.
 If we feel that our wrong decision may result in dramatic circumstances, we typically wait before making the decision honestly believing that the delay will help us to avoid the mistake; or, at least, reduce its severity.

 The chart below shows contingent dependence of time to make a decision (TIME TO DECISION – TTD) on the severity of the possible circumstances in the case of a wrong decision (EXPECTED SEVERITY of MISTAKE – ESM):

 Zone 1 – “Heineken or Tuborg”

 Low ESM, the decision is not critical.
+Both beers are excellent.
 A wrong decision will not impact our lives dramatically.

 In such situations, a decision is made relatively fast.
 TTD is low.